ben--wood/noat/README.md

 # noat
-A simple note taking app using the Ionic Framework and LoveField JavaScript relational database functionality
+A simple note taking app using the Ionic Framework and LoveField JavaScript relational database